susankizawa/nlw-connect-node-js/README.md

 ## Setup

 - [Docker installation instructions for Windows](https://docs.docker.com/desktop/setup/install/windows-install/)
-- `docker-compose pull` - pulls the latest image for each service defined in `docker-compose.yml`
+- `docker-compose pull`: pulls the latest image for each service defined in `docker-compose.yml`
-- `docker-compose up -d` - starts up all containers for the services you've defined in `docker-compose.yml` in detached mode (runs in the background)
+- `docker-compose up -d`: starts up all containers for the services you've defined in `docker-compose.yml` in detached mode (runs in the background)
-- `npx drizzle-kit generate` - command to create migration files based on the schema defined in `drizzle.config.ts`.
+- `npx drizzle-kit generate`: command to create migration files based on the schema defined in `drizzle.config.ts`.
-- `npx drizzle-kit migrate` - command to apply the generated migrations and create the tables in the database based on the schema
+- `npx drizzle-kit migrate`: command to apply the generated migrations and create the tables in the database based on the schema
 - `npm install`: command to install project dependencies
 - `npm run dev`: command to start project in development mode
 - `npm run start`: command to start project in production mode

 ## Additional Commands

-- `docker ps` - Lists all running containers.
-You can use this to get the service names of the containers.
+- `docker ps`: Lists all running containers, you can use this to get the service names of the containers

-- `docker exec -it <service_name> psql -h localhost -p 5432 -U docker connect` - Connects to the PostgreSQL Docker container as the user `docker` on the `connect` database in interactive mode.
-You'll be prompted for a password after running this command.
+- `docker exec -it <service_name> psql -h localhost -p 5432 -U docker connect`: connects to the PostgreSQL Docker container as the user `docker` on the `connect` database in interactive mode, you'll be prompted for a password after running this command

-- `docker exec -it <service_name> redis-cli` - Connects to the Redis Docker container in interactive mode, allowing you to interact with the Redis instance.
+- `docker exec -it <service_name> redis-cli`: connects to the Redis Docker container in interactive mode, allowing you to interact with the Redis instance

 ### Notes
-- `<service_name>`: Replace this with the actual name or ID of the running service/container (you can get this from `docker ps`).
+- `<service_name>`: replace this with the actual name or ID of the running service/container (you can get this from `docker ps`)
 - The `-it` flag stands for interactive and terminal, which allows you to interact with the shell of the container.

 ## Tecnologies used